University of Tulsa Scholarships (2025–2026)

 How do I apply for the Presidential Scholarship?

-You’ll need to submit a separate application in addition to your TU admission application.
-Deadlines are usually in the winter of senior year — check TU’s scholarship portal for the exact date.
+You’ll need to submit a separate application, transcript/test scores, resume, and complete a campus visit by Feb 1.
+Deadlines are typically in the winter of senior year — see TU’s scholarship portal for exact dates.

 Is the National Merit package automatic if I qualify?